-Despite the trend for creating buyer personas and their well-documented benefits, optimizing and tailoring landing pages for different campaigns and audiences is an aspect often overlooked by marketers.
+Despite the trend for creating buyer personas and their well-documented benefits, optimizing and tailoring post-click landing pages for different campaigns and audiences is an aspect often overlooked by marketers.

-Landing pages should be created with a specific objective already in mind — whether that be to generate leads, get subscriptions to a newsletter, sell more products, etc.
+post-click landing pages should be created with a specific objective already in mind — whether that be to generate leads, get subscriptions to a newsletter, sell more products, etc.

-Landing page optimization tips
+post-click landing page optimization tips

-Whatever type of landing page you are creating and whatever it’s goal, there are some best practices you should always apply.
+Whatever type of post-click landing page you are creating and whatever it’s goal, there are some best practices you should always apply.

 1. Consistency is key

 For any post-click landing page, the branding — look and feel — needs to be consistent with your website, and the page where the user came from.
 This extends from having images in similar styles to having the same (or similar) headline on the ad as on the post-click landing page.
 Inconsistency across the ad, your post-click landing page, and pages on your website will likely cause confusion and, as a result, a drop off in conversion.

 2. Define your audience

 The “who” is critical to post-click landing page creation and being clear on your audience is key.
 This could be the type of users (e.g. people who stay in luxury hotels) to where they are in the sales funnel (at the end of the funnel and ready to buy your product or at the start and looking for resources, i.e. newsletters).
 The language, imagery, and the overall message need to be tailored for this audience.

 User intent is a key consideration when creating any post-click landing page, and the “why” needs to be immediately clear.